luishg/jtdd/README.txt

 In the bin folder there is a script called jtupdate which compiles DD1 and DD2 for MiST, MiSTer and SiDi.

+IMPORTANT:
+Double Dragon 2 may halt if compilation does not meet timing.

 HDL Code Structure
 ==================